Back to articles list Articles Cookbook

 Focus on Relevant Data

 Not all data is equally important.
 It's essential to focus on data that aligns with your analysis goals.
 For instance, if you’re analyzing the impact of a marketing campaign, concentrate on metrics like engagement rates, click-through rates, and conversion metrics.
+Mobile marketing data, such as app interaction rates and mobile conversion rates, can also be crucial depending on the campaign's focus.
 This targeted approach prevents you from getting overwhelmed by irrelevant data and helps maintain clarity in your analysis.

 Ensure Data Quality